termsurf/talk/readme.md

 <h3 id="summary">Summary</h3>

-The call script encoding uses the Latin script with diacritics to encode most of Earth's natural language features, enough so that you can write every language using the same Latin-oriented system and be close enough to a realistic pronunciation, including nasalized vowels, tense consonants, clicks, and tones, amongst other things.
+Call script uses the Latin script with diacritics to encode most of Earth's natural language features, enough so that you can write every language using the same Latin-oriented system and be close enough to a realistic pronunciation, including nasalized vowels, tense consonants, clicks, and tones, amongst other things.
+All of the symbols are shown large and on the left of each box in the tables below.

+In addition to a compact "Latin script with diacritics" version, there is also an ASCII version suitable for writing on a traditional keyboard.
+This is shown in a faint color in the upper right of each box in the tables below.
+It is also clearly mapped out in the [source code](https://github.com/drumworkteam/call/blob/main/form.js#L29-L265) as well.

 ### Main Symbols